Amherst Dental Group Blog

 November 17, 2017

 “Orofacial pain” is not a term many people are familiar with, but it is something that millions of Americans suffer from every day.
 Orofacial pain is a general term that refers to any pain felt in the mouth, jaw, or face.
 According to research, over 95% of orofacial pain can actually be attributed to dental causes.
-Are you experiencing orofacial pain in Williamsville?
-Today, we are going to discuss the possible causes and what you can do to get relief. (more…)
+Today, we are going to discuss the most common causes and what you can do to get relief from orofacial pain in Williamsville.

 September 30, 2017